Medical Campus aerial

 Program Overview

-Headed by Anna Lok, MD, FRCP, past president of the American Association for the Study of Liver Diseases, the Hepatology Program includes over 20 faculty members and advanced practice providers with expertise in a wide variety of liver diseases.
+Led by Dr. Neehar Parikh and Dr. Elliot Tapper, the Hepatology Program includes 18 faculty members and four advanced practice providers with world-leading expertise in a wide variety of liver diseases

 Learn more about our program's leadership and history